tabalren/FinTech-Class/README.md

 ## Linear Regression Model - Training Data

-#### Using the returns data, lagged returns data and train/test split we can look at the plot below for the first 20 predictions vs true values:
+#### Using the returns data, lagged returns data and train/test split we can look at the plot below for the first 20 predicted returns vs true returns to evaluate our model:

 ![](images/predictions.jpeg)